Azure/bicep-reps/active/0000-bicep-version-pinning.md

 #### Linter rules
 - Since we've chosen to use bicepconfig.json for version constraints, the current expectation is consistent resolution logic (e.g., the closest `bicepconfig.json` to a Bicep file is used).
 - This also means users may specify different version constraints in different `bicepconfig.json` files.
-- External tools do not understand how Bicep source files are grouped, therefore they can't detect version constraints in referenced modules.
+- External tools do not understand how Bicep source files are grouped, therefore they can't detect version constraints in referenced Bicep files.
-- External tools can parse the version constraint for the entrypoint Bicep file, but conflicts won't be detected in referenced modules until the installed Bicep CLI is invoked.
+- External tools can parse the version constraint for the entrypoint Bicep file, but conflicts won't be detected in referenced Bicep files until the installed Bicep CLI is invoked.

-- In order to help the users prevent such runtime issues, we will two linter rules:
+- In order to help the users prevent such runtime issues, we will add two linter rules.
+Note that "referenced Bicep file" below means a `.bicep` file pulled into the compilation graph (e.g. via a `module` declaration pointing at a local path) that has its own `bicepconfig.json`; it does not refer to a published registry module.
-1. **Incompatible Module Constraints:**
+1. **Incompatible Constraints Across Referenced Bicep Files:**
-    - If the version constraints specified in `bicepconfig.json` files across modules cannot be combined into a single valid version range (i.e. disjoint ranges), emit an error.
+    - If the version constraints specified in the `bicepconfig.json` files across referenced Bicep files cannot be combined into a single valid version range (i.e. disjoint ranges), emit an error.
 For example:
-    - Module A requires `>=0.31.0 <0.32.0`.
+    - Referenced Bicep file A requires `>=0.31.0,<0.32.0`.
-    - Module B requires `>=0.15.0 <0.16.0`.
+    - Referenced Bicep file B requires `>=0.15.0,<0.16.0`.
-    - These constraints cannot be satisfied simultaneously, so the emit an error.
+    - These constraints cannot be satisfied simultaneously, so we emit an error.

-2. **Looser Constraints in a parent module:**
+2. **Looser Constraints in the Entrypoint File:**
-   - If the version constraint for the bicep file being edited is looser than any of the referenced modules' constraints, emit an error.
+   - If the version constraint for the Bicep file being edited is looser than any of the referenced Bicep files' constraints, emit an error.
 For example:
    - Entrypoint file requires `>=0.15.0`.
-   - Referenced module requires `<0.17.0`.
+   - Referenced Bicep file requires `<0.17.0`.
-   - Because the external tool only looks at the entrypoint file, it may download a version that is incompatible with a referenced modules (e.g. version `0.21.0` in the example).
+   - Because the external tool only looks at the entrypoint file, it may download a version that is incompatible with a referenced Bicep file (e.g. version `0.21.0` in the example).
 ----------------

 ### VSCode experience